We want to share with you some highlights of our visit to Coorg.

 Sighting or not, it’s a highly recommended experience.
 Nagarhole has a variety of safaris to suit every budget.
 The quality also varies accordingly.
 Whatever the budget, just get into the forest.
 It’s a feeling words and photos can not do justice to.

-Day/multi day treks for the more outdoor inclined
+Coorg has several one day/multi day treks for the more outdoor inclined

 Its location makes Coorg a perfect starting point for treks in the Western Ghats.
 From simpler one day treks to the more arduous multi day ones.